Safe Havens provide out of hours help and support to people and their carers who are experiencing a mental health crisis or emotional distress.

 - Adults experiencing a mental health or emotional wellbeing crisis who are unable to visit a Safe Haven

 - Carers who may be unable to leave the person they are supporting to visit a Safe Haven

 - People who are self-isolating or shielding and also experiencing a mental health crisis

 - People in remote locations with transport challenges

 The Safe Haven services across Surrey are still open for in-person visits for people who are experiencing crisis.
 You can find out more here.

-You can phone the Samaritans on 116 123 or by email firstname.lastname@example.org
+- contact Samaritans on 116 123 or email them at firstname.lastname@example.org

-You can download the Stay Alive app on Google play.
+- download the Stay Alive app on Google play